Chastened Merkel braces for coalition tussle after vote

-BERLIN (Reuters) - Germany's Angela Merkel began the tough task of trying to build a coalition government on Monday after securing a fourth term as chancellor in an election which saw her support slide and the far right making significant gains.
+BERLIN (Reuters) - Germany's Angela Merkel turns to the task of sounding out partners to build a coalition government after securing a fourth term as chancellor in Sunday's election, although she has been weakened by a surge in support for the far right.

-Damaged by her decision two years ago to allow one million migrants into Germany, Merkel's conservative bloc secured 33 percent of the vote, losing 8.5 points -- its lowest level since 1949.
-Her coalition partners, the centre-left Social Democrats, also slumped and said they would go into opposition.
+Damaged by her decision two years ago to allow 1 million migrants into Germany, Merkel's conservative bloc took 33 percent of the vote, down 8.5 points from the 2013 election and hitting its lowest level since 1949.

-Voters flocked to the anti-immigration Alternative for Germany (AfD), the first far-right party to enter the German parliament in more than half a century.
-However, the AfD hardly had time to savor its third-place showing before it fell into internal bickering.
+The country's establishment was shocked as voters flocked to the anti-immigration Alternative for Germany (AfD), which scored 12.6 percent.
+It was the first time a far-right party will enter the German parliament in more than half a century.

-Many Germans see the rise of the AfD as a similar rejection of the status quo as votes for Brexit and Donald Trump last year.
-But Germany's political center held up better than in Britain and the United States as more voters have benefited from globalisation and most shun the country's extremist past.

-Merkel's party remained the biggest parliamentary bloc and Europe's most powerful leader said her conservatives would set about building the next government.
+However, Merkel's party is still the biggest parliamentary bloc and Europe's most powerful leader said her conservatives would set about building the next government.
 She said she was sure a coalition would be agreed by Christmas.

-Martin Schulz, leader of the Social Democrats that have governed with Merkel since 2013, said his party had no choice but to go into opposition after dropping to a post-war low of 20.5 percent.

-"We have understood our task -- to be a strong opposition in this country and to defend democracy against those who question it and attack it," Schulz told party members to applause.

-Investors were unsettled by the prospect of a weaker Merkel at the head of a potentially unstable coalition with the pro-business Free Democrats (FDP) and Greens, dubbed "Jamaica" as the parties' black, yellow and green colors mirror its flag.
+Investors were unsettled by the prospect of a weaker Merkel at the head of a potentially unstable coalition with the pro-business Free Democrats (FDP) and Greens.

-They are also worried that months of coalition talks could distract from negotiations with Britain over its divorce from the European Union and efforts to push further integration.
-The euro <EUR=D4> and European stocks slipped on Monday.

 "The weak result could make Angela Merkel a lame duck much faster than international observers and financial markets think," ING economist Carsten Brzeski said.